 Timely and accurate diagnosis

 There are many possible causes of neurological symptoms.
 When MS is considered as a potential diagnosis, other causes must be excluded — through the tools and tests outlined below — before an MS diagnosis is considered definitive.
 While this process of exclusion may be very rapid for some individuals, it can take a much longer time — with repeat testing — for others.
-Making the diagnosis of MS as mail order prednisone quickly and accurately as possible is important for several reasons:
+Making the diagnosis of MS as molecularly quickly and accurately as possible is important for several reasons:

 - People who are living with frightening and uncomfortable symptoms want and need to know the reason for their discomfort.
 Getting the diagnosis allows them to begin the adjustment process and relieves them of worries about other diseases such as cancer.

 - Since we now know that permanent neurological damage can occur even in the earliest stages of MS, it is important to confirm the diagnosis so that the appropriate treatment(s) can be initiated as early in the disease process as possible.

 At this time, there are no symptoms, physical findings or laboratory tests that can — by themselves — determine if a person has MS. The doctor uses several strategies to determine if a person meets the MS diagnostic criteria.
 In order to make a diagnosis of MS, the physician must:

 - Find evidence of damage in at least two separate areas of the central nervous system (CNS), which includes the brain, spinal cord and optic nerves http://koolkoncepts.com/?author=3 AND

 - Find evidence that the damage occurred at two different points in time AND